gezielcarvalho/gezielcarvalho/README.md

 ### Hi there!!
 I'm Geziel Carvalho! 👋

-I'm a full stack developer and an airspace control specialist.
+I'm a full stack developer and a project manager.

-As a developer, I code with Java but also with PHP.
+As a developer, I code with with Laravel/PHP, ReactJS and React Native.

 I can mananage structured databases, such as postgres and MySQL, or non structured databases like MongoDB and others.

-At the frontend I make use since vanilla javascript to ReactJS.
-We can of course adapt to other JS libraries as needed.
+As a project manager, I make use of traditional (waterfall) and Agile methodologies.

-If you wanna know more about my dev skills or air space control, check my social media.
+If you wanna know more about my skills, check my webisite and/or social media.

 - 🔭 I’m currently working on my undergraduate final paper.
-- 🌱 I’m currently improving my Java and React skills
+- 🌱 I’m currently learning BlockChain
-- 💬 Ask me about Php and Vanilla JS
 - 📫 How to reach me?
 Social media: @gezielcarvalho
+- ⚡

 <!--
 **gezielcarvalho/gezielcarvalho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.